Hickory seed nuts

 from $10.00

 Hickory seed nuts available from a variety of sources with great genetics.
 Although these nuts are open-pollinated, they come from all-cultivar orchards.
 The traits these nuts have which make them so good are 1) crackability, 2) size, 3) productivity, and 4) flavor.
 Along with some of my nut-growing mentors, I’ve found that the seedling trees these nuts produce have a good likelihood of growing into excellent hickory varieties in their own right.
-It’s hard to put precise numbers to this without more rigorous study, but anecdotally, in the case of the Grainger cultivar specifically, it seems that there may be a nearly 1 out of 4 chance of growing a tree with nuts as good or sometimes better than the parent.
+It’s hard to put precise numbers to this without more rigorous study, but anecdotally, in the case of the Grainger shagbark cultivar and Fayette shellbark cultivars specifically, it seems that there may be a nearly 1 out of 4 chance of growing a tree with nuts as good or sometimes better than the parent.

 The seed nut varieties available: